GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 In order to utilize the Contract Opportunity Management API, the following is required:
 * Valid beta.SAM.GOV federal government system account with Read and Write permissions under Contract Opportunity domain.

+### Type of Connection Validation
+All REST API requests will be validated against the Type of Connection within the system account profile.
+All requests without "REST API" type of connection in the system account profile will be rejected with an error.

 #### User Account Authorization
 In order to perform an Opportunity Management API operation, the following is required:
 * beta.SAM.GOV user account with either 'Administrator', 'Contracting Officer' role or 'Contracting Specialist' role.
 Permissions for operations by role are listed in the table below.<br/>